renderedtext/semaphore-docs-new/source/docs/building-project-with-private-gems.md

 ## Third alternative: additional SSH key

-As of November 2013 Semaphore supports saving and using custom configuration files, including SSH keys.
+As of November 2013 Semaphore supports saving and using configuration files, including SSH keys.
 [Follow this guide](/docs/adding-more-ssh-keys.html) to set up an additional SSH key which can give your build or deploy permissions to pull private dependencies.

 Since the Git client uses only the first key from the `ssh-agent` we'd like to suggest using one of the methods listed above.

 ## Create a machine user on Github

 If project's dependencies are hosted on the Github, you can enable Semaphore environment to fetch repositories with these steps: